Azure Update Manager compliance workbook starter

 - This is a reporting template; keep all queries read-only and avoid embedding remediation actions in the workbook.

-- Resource Graph and Update Manager schemas can vary by tenant and feature rollout; test queries in a non-production workbook before broad use.
+- Resource Graph and Azure Update Manager schemas can vary by tenant and feature rollout; test queries in a non-production workbook before broad use.

 - Do not treat missing assessment data as proof of compliance; report it separately as an evidence gap.